lmbarros/sbxs_go_markydown/README.md

 is not a subset, but I thought it was similar enough to be described as one.)

 This is *not* a Markydown to HTML converter.
-The parser takes a `Processor` as parameter, and calls methods like `onStartParagraph` and `onChangeTextStyle` as it parses its input.
+The parser takes a `Processor` as parameter, and calls methods like `OnStartParagraph` and `OnChangeTextStyle` as it parses its input.
 It's up to you to provide a `Processor` implementation that does whatever you need.
+(That said, I provide an example that implements a simple Markydown-to-HTML converter.)

 ## Markydown